AstarNetwork/astar-docs/docs/wasm/advanced/psps.md

 ## PSP22 - Fungible Token Standard

 The [PSP22 Fungible Token standard][PSP22] is inspired by the ERC20 from Ethereum.
-It targets every parachain that integrates pallet-contract to enable WASM smart contracts.
-It is defined at ABI level, so it should be used for any language that compiles to WASM (and is not restricted to ink! specifically).
+It targets every parachain that integrates pallet-contract to enable Wasm smart contracts.
+It is defined at ABI level, so it should be used for any language that compiles to Wasm (and is not restricted to ink! specifically).

 PSP22 will have a double impact: